pablosolanoc/kruger-challenge/README.md

 **`json-server --watch db.json`**

-Then run the React Application
+Then, on another terminal run the React Application

 **`npm run start`**